top of page

 Jillian Burt - Board Vice President

-Jillian brings a deep passion for behind-the-scenes work in both the Ballet and Broadway worlds.
-She currently serves as Production Assistant for Midland Festival Ballet, where she has also worked for several years as a dressing room coordinator.
-After more than a decade of volunteering in costume fittings, alterations, and performance dressing, she has stepped into the role of costume mistress, coordinator, and archivist.
+Jillian brings a deep passion for behind-the-scenes work in both the ballet and Broadway worlds, backed by more than a decade of hands-on experience in costume production and wardrobe management.
+She currently serves as Production Assistant for Midland Festival Ballet, where she has also spent several years as a dressing room coordinator, supporting performers and productions with precision and care.

 Tim Moore - Board Treasurer